JetBrains/intellij-structural-search-for-kotlin/readme.md

 Strings are divided into entries.
 For instance `"foo: $foo"` is composed of a `KtLiteralStringTemplateEntry` (`foo: `) and a `KtSimpleNameStringTemplateEntry` (`$foo`).
 - `"$$entry$"` matches strings with one entry.
+- Variables with text filters can be used in literals, but they must be separated with a space.
 - `"$$before$${ $expr$ }$$after$"` with `[0; ∞]` count filters on `before` and `after` matches strings containing a `KtBlockStringTemplateEntry` (`${ expression }`).

 ### Call Matching